Precision Medicine Doctoral Training Programme

 • Can I contact the supervisor to discuss the project prior to application?

-Yes, we encourage all applicants to email the lead supervisor prior to application to discuss their suitability.
+Yes, you can contact the lead supervisor prior to application to discuss the project.

 • What does the studentship cover?